dancingactor/Amazon-Full-Stack-Clone/README.md

 ## Acknowledgements

-This project was developed as a learning exercise inspired by Amazon.
+This project was developed as a learning exercise inspired by Amazon